secretGeek/dod/docs/HowDoesItWork.md

 > Hello!
 You said Yes.

 (By the way, echoing user input from a URL to the screen is a very safe and wise thing to do.
 Do that any chance you can.)

+Why not read about [Getting started](GettingStarted.md)

+Dave's not here currently.
+Man. etc.

+Maybe read the original blog post about this nonsense at [secretGeek: dos on dope](http://secretgeek.net/dod_intro)